-South Africa's leading Test run-scorer Amla retires
+South Africa great Amla retires

 Last updated on .From the section Cricket

-South Africa batter Hashim Amla has announced his retirement from cricket at the age of 39.
+Hashim Amla, South Africa's second highest Test run-scorer of all time, has retired at the age of 39.

 He was part of the Surrey team that won the County Championship in 2022.

-Amla also has South Africa's highest score in Test cricket with 311 not out against England at The Oval in 2012.

-Former England captain Alec Stewart, who has worked with Amla at Surrey, described the South African as a "true professional and a great of the game".
+Former England captain Alec Stewart, who worked with Amla at Surrey, described him as "a great of the game".

-Stewart said: "Everyone at Surrey County Cricket Club will be sad to see Hashim retire, but we all applaud what has been a phenomenal career.
+He said: "Everyone at Surrey County Cricket Club will be sad to see Hashim retire, but we all applaud what has been a phenomenal career.

 "Hashim is a fantastic cricketer and a wonderful person.
 He has been an incredible resource for the team to learn from on and off the field."